 A powerhouse American gymnast whose fierce competitiveness and team leadership helped define a golden era for the U.S. women's program.

-Alicia Sacramone brought a swagger to American gymnastics that was all her own.
+Alicia Sacramone won 11 world and Olympic medals, including world gold on vault in 2010 at age 22.
+She brought a swagger to American gymnastics that was all her own.
 Unlike the waif-like stereotypes, she was strength personified, a vault and floor specialist whose powerful tumbling and commanding presence made her the emotional core of every team.
-Her breakthrough came at the 2005 World Championships, where she gold-medaled on floor exercise, announcing herself with a confident, choreography-driven style.
-Though the 2008 Beijing Olympics brought a team silver and a heart-wrenching fall on beam in the individual final, it was her role as team captain that cemented her legacy—she was the veteran leader for a squad of teenagers.
-After a brief retirement, she engineered a remarkable comeback, winning world gold on vault in 2010 at age 22, an eternity in gymnastics years.
-With 11 world and Olympic medals, Sacramone's career proved that longevity, power, and unshakeable team spirit were just as vital as teenage perfection.
+She gold-medaled on floor exercise at the 2005 World Championships, announcing herself with a confident, choreography-driven style.
+At the 2008 Beijing Olympics she took a team silver and suffered a heart-wrenching fall on beam in the individual final, but her role as team captain made her the veteran leader for a squad of teenagers.
+After a brief retirement she engineered a remarkable comeback.
+Her career proved that longevity, power, and unshakeable team spirit were as vital as teenage perfection.

 1981–1996